clintlosee/personal-goals/ideas-misc/book-checklist.md

 ## November 2016

-- [ ] The Obstable is the Way - Ryan Holiday
+- [x] The Obstable is the Way - Ryan Holiday ⭐

+## December 2016

+- [ ] The Millionaire Fastlane: Crack the Code to Wealth and Live Rich for a Lifetime - MJ DeMarco ⭐